Which Platform?

 Which board to consider when there are so many available?

 To put things into perspective, today's boards are 4~16 times more powerful than the original IBM PC, and 16~64 times more powerful than the Apollo 11 computer!
 The board itself is only part of a larger system, the platform, which includes the extensions boards and the associated software, but other elements as the users' community, the support and the services.
-Since the first release in October 2012, many things has happened.
+Since the first release in October 2012 and the second release in November 2021, many things have happened.
 The market has matured; manufacturers have consolidated. |

 Looking for... |